chris1111/My-Simple-OC-Themes/README.md

 Update
 :----
-09 Dec 2021 ➤ All Theme adapted for OpenCore 0.7.0 and Higher|
+21 OCT 2023  Release ➤ All Theme adapted for OpenCore 0.7.0 and Higher|

 New|Older
 :----|:----